-The best resources for preparing for the European Championships are the past questions used in the Geography Bee of Europe which are available through the links to the 2015 and 2016 IHBB European Championships questions accessible here.
+The best resources for preparing for the European Championships are the past questions linked above as well as the past questions used in the Geography Bee of Europe which are available through the links to the 2015 and 2016 IHBB European Championships questions accessible here.
 Also, see the Quiz Bowl Tournament portion of the US Geography Olympiad’s Varsity and Junior Varsity National Championships from 2013-2016, as well as the Middle School and Elementary Division USGO Quiz Bowl Tournament National Championships from 2015.
 These can be found on the USGO website here.

 Likewise, if at all possible, we strongly recommend students get advance practice and experience with buzzer-based academic competition through participation in International History Bee and Bowl events (click here for the IHBB Europe website).
 Many students (especially those with experience in other non-buzzer based geography competitions, but lacking buzzer-based academic competition experience) may find buzzer-based play takes some getting used to in order to excel at, and it is beneficial for students to get some buzzer-based competition experience (even if not on mostly geography questions) prior to the European Championships.